HISTORY.

 1697

-Enterprise founded “Lye Forge” as a blacksmith forge on bank of River Stour in Lye.
+Enterprise founded “Lye Forge” as a blacksmith forge on the bank of the River Stour in Lye.

 1830